Simple Motion [2/10]

 Exercises:

-2. Set the second argument of the blue disc procedure call to an expression 2*i to make the blue disc move diagonally.
+Set the second argument of the blue disc call to expression 2*i to make the blue disc move diagonally.

-3. Set the third argument of the red disc procedure call to an expression i/2 to make the red disc grow in size.
+Set the third argument of the red disc call to expression i/2 to make the red disc grow in size.

 One way to make the disc move in the opposite direction is to make a slight modification to the first argument of the disc procedure call.